zachncurry/zachncurry/README.md

 ### I'm Zach, a Network and Security Engineer based in Tampa, Florida.

 - 🔭 I’m currently working on ...
-Opportunities for internships within Cybersecurity Software Engineering or Enterprise Architecture
+Mini-SIEM (Security Information and Event Management Ingestion Pipeline
 - 🌱 I’m currently learning ...
 Cisco DevNet Associate
 - 👯 I’m looking to collaborate on ...
 Cybersercurity Concepts & Cryptography Methods
 - 🤔 I’m looking for help with ...
 Collaboration opportunities